All Episodes

 Is you'd take a magnet and show it doesn't stick, right?

-You'd you'd film magnets falling off people, right?
+You'd film magnets falling off people, right?

-What that's the one thing they never did in that documentary, the BBC.
+That's the one thing they never did in that documentary, the BBC.

-Yeah, I'd probably I'd probably choose unvaxxed people.
+Yeah, I'd probably choose unvatched people.

-Well that's the other way of doing it.
+Well, that's the other way of doing it.

-But they didn't even they didn't even do any demonstration.
+But they didn't even do any demonstration.

-All they did is lined up a series of experts, they showed the experts the ingredients, and then said some people are saying magnets stick to people who've had the jab, and these experts were going, well no, there's sugar salts, fat slipids in the ingredients.
+They showed the experts the ingredients and then said, some people are saying magnets stick to people who've had the jab.

 There is nothing that could ever be magnetic.